brycewray/hugo-site/content/posts/2019/07/lessons-learned.md

 Well, I want to tell you: in my admittedly limited research, I found this  to be a problem with many of the newer SSGs.

-More often than not, they lack---and their developers show almost a nonchalance about the importance of---"smart" typography (*e.g.*, see [this](https://github.com/getzola/zola/issues/740) regarding the oddly Hugo-like [Zola](https://www.getzola.org) SSG).
+More often than not, they lack --- and their developers show almost a nonchalance about the importance of --- "smart" typography (*e.g.*, see [this](https://github.com/getzola/zola/issues/740) regarding the oddly Hugo-like [Zola](https://www.getzola.org) SSG).
 So, if *you* can put up with&nbsp;.&nbsp;.&nbsp;.

 <p class="punctuationExample">goofy-lookin' &quot;punctuation&quot; like this</p>